alissatroiano/Dash/README.md

 User Story 1:

-> *"As a daily Dash user, I want to search for recipes, so that I can find recipes quickly"*
+> *"As a daily Dash user, I want to be able to search, so that I can find the recipes I actually want to use!"*
 >> -Jane Marino, Homemaker

 User Story 2: